-As part of the adoptee-proclaimed Adoptee Rights Awareness month, I launched an effort in November to collect funds to purchase DNA kits that could then be donated to adoptees who cannot otherwise afford a test kit.
-The amount collected so far is listed below and it is updated regularly, including disbursements from these funds.
-Donations are always accepted, and they are retained until we have sufficient funds to distribute them to adoptees who may be waiting for a donated kit.
+As part of the adoptee-proclaimed Adoptee Rights Awareness month, I launched an effort in November 2017 to collect funds to purchase DNA kits that could then be donated to adoptees who cannot otherwise afford a test kit.
+The amount collected to date is listed here and it is updated regularly, including disbursements from these funds.
+Donations are always accepted.

 Priorities for Donated Kits (Please Read Carefully)